Monopoly, Product Quality, and Costly Information: Model

-After choosing $F$, the buyer gets to see its realization, $\theta\in\Theta$, and chooses whether to participate in the mechanism, and if so, what item to select from the menu to maximize his expected utility.
+After choosing $F$, the buyer gets to see its realization, $\theta\in\Theta$, and decides whether to purchase, and if so, what item to select from the menu to maximize his expected utility.

 To summarize, the game begins with the monopolist choosing a menu.
 Next, the buyer observes the menu, and chooses what signal $F\in\Signals$ to acquire.
 The buyer then sees his signal realization $\theta\in\Theta$, and chooses an item from the monopolist's menu.
-We are interested in the menu that maximizes the monopolist's expected profits, which exists by the following theorem.
+We are interested in the menu that maximizes the monopolist's expected profits, subject to the buyer behaving optimally, which exists by the following theorem.